 - Contain the Termite Swarmers: Once you have alerted your local pest control company, try to contain the rest of the termite swarmers by closing all doors and windows to your home.

 - Eliminate the Remaining Termite Swarmers: If possible, after closing off any new entryways, try to eliminate the visible termite swarmers by vacuuming the cloud and exit path.
 Then, put the vacuum bag into the garbage and place it away from your home.
 Do not take your vacuum back inside before emptying it.

 - Seal Exit Paths: If the termite swarmers have already started to infest your home, do not seal off the exit holes completely.
 This will cause the termite swarmers to create additional exit paths.
 Instead, place a plastic bag over the hole, taping the edges so that the swarmers will fly into the bag.

 - Continue to Monitor: Until one of our trained termite exterminators comes out to your home, make sure to monitor the situation.
 While substantial damage doesn’t happen overnight, it can be helpful to monitor for new problem areas and vacuum any visible swarmers.

 Termites are a natural part of life, but that doesn’t make them any less scary to homeowners.
 Across the United States, termites cause billions of dollars in damages every year.
 The good news is that you can protect your home from these destructive pests.

-To learn more about termite prevention and termite protection for your home, contact one of our termite exterminators today or visit the resources below:
+To learn more about termite prevention and termite protection for your home, contact Palmetto Exterminators today or visit the resources for pest control services below: